 Sydney Opera House

-So second on our list of the top landmarks in Australia has to be the most iconic building in the country – actually the Sydney Opera House is up there with the most iconic buildings in the world.
+So second on our list of the top landmarks in Australia has to be the most iconic building in the country – actually the Sydney Opera House is up there with the most iconic buildings in the world and a must visit on any Sydney itinerary.
 The Sydney Opera house became a UNESCO World Heritage listed site in 2007.

 This famous Australian landmark was designed by Jorn Utzon, and is the must-see for any visitor traveling to Sydney.
 Alongside operas, the venue hosts many other concerts, ballets and exhibitions.
 If you’re in Sydney, you should try and get tickets to a performance.